 The 6 Step Solution

-- We recommend applying Maxim Advanced carpet protector after the carpet cleaning.
-It will prevent spills from staining as well as protecting the carpet fiber from dry soil abrasion.
+We recommend applying Maxim Advanced carpet protector after the carpet cleaning.
+It will prevent spills from staining as well as protect the carpet fiber from dry soil abrasion.
 It coats the carpet fiber preventing soil and spills from contacting the fiber preventing abrasion and staining.